SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 ### Acceptance testing
 This type of testing is done to determine if a feature or system meets the customer expectations and requirements.
-This type of testing generally involves the customer's c ooperation or feedback, being a validation activity that answers the question:
+This type of testing generally involves the customer's cooperation or feedback, being a validation activity that answers the question:
 >Are we building the **_right_** product?.